GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Inference time: 2.34 s

-The unquantized model took 4.14 seconds, while now quantized to 4 bits it has taken 2.34 seconds and also generated the text well.
-We have managed to reduce the inference by almost half.
+The unquantized model took 4.14 seconds, while the 4-bit quantized model took 2.34 seconds and also generated the text well.
+We have managed to reduce inference time by almost half.

-As the size of the quantized model is almost one third of the model in FP16, we could think that the inference speed should be about three times faster with the quantized model.
-But we have to remember that in each layer the weights are quantized and the computations are performed in FP16, so we only managed to reduce the inference time by half and not by one third.
+Since the size of the quantized model is almost one third of the FP16 model, we might think that inference speed should be about three times faster with the quantized model.
+However, it's important to remember that in each layer, the weights are dequantized and calculations are performed in FP16, which is why we have only managed to reduce inference time by half, not to a third.

 Now we save the model